 NPAC SMS sends the M-DELETE for the subscriptionVersion to the non-EDR Local SMS.

 At the same time as step 1, NPAC SMS sends the M-DELETE for the numberPoolBlock to the EDR Local SMS.
+For the XML interface, PBDD – NpbDeleteDownload.

 NPAC SMS waits for a response from all Local SMSs.